 Oh dear, how do I explain myself?
 Well, I’ve always loved spinach and artichoke dip and upon my more recent discovery that I love Brussels sprouts I grew curious of what they’d be like in a dip.
 One shallot, two cloves of garlic, and healthy dose of cheese later and here we are: holiday appetizer dip at its finest.
 Everybody’s tired of the spinach and artichoke variety anyways, right?

 This dip is absolutely dreamy.
-I sautéed minced garlic, shallot and roughly chopped brussels sprouts for a few minutes, then mixed cream cheese, sour cream, mozzarella and Parmesan cheese together in a separate bowl.
+I sautéed minced garlic, shallot, and roughly chopped brussels sprouts for a few minutes, then mixed cream cheese, sour cream, mozzarella and Parmesan cheese together in a separate bowl.
 Next I blended the two together, baked it until it was all warm and bubbly and voila: Creamy Brussels Sprout and Shallot Dip.
 So easy and so delicious.
 Just 9 ingredients and one mixing bowl required.
 This dip would be perfect with crunchy veggies, toasted bread, crackers or pita chips, but I especially loved it with yellow corn tortilla chips.
 The salt-on-salt combo was to die for.
 Take our landlord’s word for it – I gave her a sample and she asked for the recipe after the first bite.
-And John even liked it and he’s not typically a fan of strange alien looking green things.
+And John even liked it and he’s not typically a fan of strange alien-looking green things.
 What can I say?
 This dip is legit.
 Serve it at your holiday parties, social gatherings or as a classy appetizer on a special night in.
 You simply won’t regret it.

-- 2 Tbsp olive oil, divided
+- 2 Tbsp olive oil (divided)

-- 2 cloves garlic, minced
+- 2 cloves garlic (minced)

-- scant ½ cup sour cream (light or regular)
+- 1/2 scant cup sour cream (light or regular)

-- 4 ounces (1/2 package) ⅓ fat cream cheese
+- 4 ounces 1/3 fat cream cheese (1/2 package equals ~4 ounces)

 - 1 cup low-fat shredded mozzarella cheese

-- ¼ tsp each sea salt and ground black pepper
+- 1/4 tsp each sea salt and ground black pepper

 In a separate bowl mix together sour cream, cream cheese, mozzarella and Parmesan cheese, another pinch of salt and pepper and stir.
 Add Brussels sprouts mixture to the bowl and stir until well combined.